 May compromise grip on smaller handles and pot lids

 Just like regular gloves, oven gloves have a separate compartment for each finger.

-Eliminate need to remove mitt for some tasks (grasp spoons; stir dish in oven)
+Eliminate the need to remove mitt for some tasks (grasp spoons; stir dish in oven)

 State-of-the-art heat-resistant materials